jbienz/ReGlass/README.md

 When troubleshooting it can be helpful to turn OFF the **LookingGlass** shader and turn ON the **DisplayDepth** shader.
 Just keep in mind that by default ReShade depth is inverted compared to Looking Glass (black is close and white is far).

 For additional help I recommend watching the [ReShade Depth Tutorial](https://www.youtube.com/watch?v=52KZrMOo4Y8) by Daemon White.
 Also, the [Depth Buffer Guide](https://github.com/martymcmodding/ReShade-Guide/wiki/The-Depth-Buffer) by martymcmodding is quite helpful.

+## Compatibility
+What if a game on the [compatibility list](https://reshade.me/compatibility) mentions depth buffer issues?

+If a game appears to have serious issues it wasn't coutned in the "500+ supported games".
+Here are the issues mentioned in the list and the behavior you might expect from them:

+- **No depth buffer access -** Everything will appear flat and in the background.
+(Not Counted)
+- **Depth buffer is empty -** Same as above.
+(Not Counted)
+- **Depth buffer only shows XYZ (e.g. hands) -** Only XYZ will "pop out".
+Everything else will be flat and in the background.
+(Not Counted)
+- **Depth buffer is flipped -** No problem.
+Just configure ReShade accordingly.
+(Counted)
+- **Game uses a logarithmic depth buffer -** No problem.
+Just configure ReShade accordingly.
+(Counted)
+- **Use game in offline mode -** ReShade disables depth in multiplayer because bots can use it for cheating.
+Offline supported.
+(Counted)
+- **Partial depth buffer access -** Unclear but depends on the game.
+Might be like the hands example above.
+Might not work at all.
+(Not Counted)
+- **Depth buffer flickers -** Will probably work, but you may have to take several screenshots before you get one with depth.
+(Counted)
+- **XYZ (e.g. trees) missing from depth buffer -** Everything BUT XYZ will look OK.
+XYZ will appear flat and in the background.
+(Not Counted)
+- **Depth buffer access only in menu** - May or may not work depending on where the menu is displayed.
+When the shader is enabled only the center 50% of the screen is displayed.
+If the menu is on the left or right side, you might be OK.
+If it's in the middle of the screen, it'll be in the way.
+(Not Counted)

 ## Thanks